1980 World Series: Game 6

 With a chance to close out the series at home in Game 6, Steve Carlton was the starter for Philadelphia.
 In the bottom of the third, Bob Boone walked, then was safe at second on Lonnie Smith's ground ball, as shortstop U L Washington was past the base when he caught the ball from the second baseman Frank White.
 Pete Rose then bunted for a single down the third-base line to load the bases.
-Mike Schmidt's single to right-center scored two, which ended Royals' starter Rich Gale's night.
+Mike Schmidt's single to right-center scored two, which ended Royals' starter Rich Gale's night and gave Carlton all the runs he needed.
 Renie Martin entered with runners at the corners and no outs and retired the side: Bake McBride fouled out, Greg Luzinski hit a soft liner to third, and Garry Maddox flew to right.

 In the fifth, Smith hustled to turn a routine single to left-center into a double, advanced to third on Rose's fly to left-center, and Schmidt walked on a full count.
 Lefthander Paul Splittorff relieved Martin, and McBride's slow groundout to shortstop moved up both runners to put the Phillies up 3–0.
 Luzinski also grounded out to shortstop.
 Next inning, Maddox singled to left, but Manny Trillo grounded back to Splittorff for 1-6-3 double play.
 On a 2–2 count, Larry Bowa doubled to left and scored on Boone's single to center, making it 4–0 Phillies.
 Smith flew out to right-center.

 John Wathan walked on eight pitches to lead off the eighth and José Cardenal singled to left to end Carlton's night, relieved by closer Tug McGraw.
 White fouled out to first, Willie Wilson walked on five pitches to load the bases.
 Washington flew to left-center for a sacrifice fly, George Brett got an infield hit to reload the bases, but Hal McRae grounded out to second.
 In the bottom half, closer Dan Quisenberry set the Phillies down in order (Maddox, Trillo, Bowa).

 In the top of the ninth, the City of Philadelphia deployed a police force ready to take the field with some officers mounted on horses and some armed with K-9 dogs.
 This action proved effective preventing fans from storming onto the field when the game ended.
 Royals leadoff batter Amos Otis was caught looking on a breaker, Willie Aikens drew a walk on a full count, and Onix Concepción came in to run.
 Wathan singled to right, and Cardenal singled to center to load the bases.
 White fouled out on the first pitch, bobbled by Boone, and caught by Rose in front of the Phillies' dugout.
 Wilson fell behind on an 0–2 count, took a pitch slightly high, then fanned on a fastball to end the Series.